mill-hill-automation/laravel-model-watch/README.md

 ### Todo/Wishlist/Ideas:

- - Reload the ModelWatchCollection to be able to watch newly created models
  - Have a prompt on the command to enter events which are added to the output, to assist with tracing.

 ## Credits